chris-prener/biscale/index.md

   - a quick overview of bivariate mapping,
   - a description of the workflow for creating bivariate maps,
   - a comparison of different approaches to calculating those classes,
-  - and a comparison of different color palettes for bivariate mapping.
+  - and a quick overview for creating legends.

+There are also additional vignettes included that give [an overview of palettes](articles/palettes.html) included in the package and working with custom palettes as well as [additional advanced options](articles/advanced.html) for creating breaks and legends.